ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/226313 Gas Piping for Laboratory and Healthcare Facilities.md

    1. total Hydrocarbons < 1 ppm
    1. Particulates < 10 particles/ft3 (of size 0.5 microns diameter or larger)
    1. Labeling:
-      1. Use Brady labels or equivalent in compliance with NREL policy.
+      1. Use Brady labels or equivalent in compliance with Owner policy.
 Each service drop must have a label and label disc inserted in valve handle.
 Labels shall identify gas in each tube, plus, header location and column number.
 Labeling shall be placed on tubing every 10 feet on straight tube runs, before and after valves, and before and after breaching walls and partitions.
 Tubing 1/2 inch or larger requires labels having print at least 1/2-inch in height.
    1. Line Protection:
       1. All tubing passing through masonry partitions shall be fitted with pipe sleeves.
 Sleeves shall be standard width pipe of sufficient length to pass through the entire thickness of the partition and shall be cut flush with each surface, except as otherwise specified.
 All tubing passing through metal partitions shall be fitted with expanded in-place metal sleeves except as otherwise specified.
    1. Tubing shall be supported using plastic or neoprene coated clevis hangers or copper plated Unistrut clips.
 In areas where there may be danger of equipment damage to tubing (e.g., loading docks where forklifts may operate), channels shall be constructed to protect the tubing from physical damage.